larrydodson/MechaCar_Statistical_Analysis/README.md

    To prepare a new .

    The deliverables are:
    - Deliverable 1: Linear Regression to Predict MPG
    - Deliverable 2: Summary Statistics on Suspension Coils
    - Deliverable 3: T-Test on Suspension Coils
    - Deliverable 4: Design a Study Comparing the MechaCar to the Competition

    ### Resources
-  * Data/content sources: t
+  * Data/content source files: Suspension_Coil.csv, mpg_modified.csv
-  * Software: Windows10, Python 3.8.3, Jupyter Notebook, VS Code 1.49.1, HTML, Splinter, BeautifulSoup 2.0.1, Flask 1.1.2, flask_pymongo 2.3.0, HTML 5, JavaScript, Bootstrap 3.3.7, MongoDB 4.4.1
+  * Software: Windows10, RStudio Ver 1.3.1093, R, dplyr Package

 <br>